Search Bar

 SOCIETY OF JESUS

-The Society of Jesus (in Latin: Societas Iesu) is a Christian religious congregation of the Catholic Church whose members are called Jesuits.
-The term Jesuit is an anglicized version of the Latin Jesuita and it is the combination of the two Latin words Jesu and Ita which means "Yes, Jesus".
-The names of members of the Society of Jesus are affixed with a abbreviation, ‘SJ’, whose meaning is "Society of Jesus".
+The Society of Jesus (in Latin: Societas Iesu) is a Christian male religious congregation of the Catholic Church.
+The members are called Jesuits.
+It is an anglicized version of the Latin Jesuita which is the combination of the two Latin words Jesu and Ita that means "Yes, Jesus."
+Their names end with a title: SJ, which abbreviates "Society of Jesus".

 OUR MISSION